 L in HTML stands for Language, after-all.
 After being exposed to the web through the screeching modem sounds, I eventually started staying up all night (a trait I inherited proudly from my father who ran a clinic, and as such, was forced to stay up most of the night).
 But instead of saving lives - I’d go on to use Google, AtlaVista (heard of it?) and the likes, to learn all about computers, create a hundred email accounts (oh, yeah - not an exaggeration) to see which was the better one, and download massive, massive things like RealPlayer, and MS SDKs and GNU source codes - because

 had marquee carnival!
-(Yeah, you won’t get that unless you wrote web pages in the 90s or early 2000s)
+(You probably won’t get that metaphor unless you wrote web pages in the 90s or early 2000s)

 As with C, I learnt the details of the DOM, CSSOM, and web rendering engine pipelines much later in life.